 Given their generous size, tomahawk steaks are perfect for sharing, though they’re also great for hearty appetites.

-Although tomahawks can be pan fried, grilled or barbecued, because of their thickness and size, we recommend searing them in a hot pan then finishing them in the oven.
+Because of their thickness and size, we recommend searing them in a hot pan then finishing them in the oven.
+But you can also serve them pan fried or grilled – and they’re great on the barbecue, too.
 See below for more tips.

 Steak cooking tips